 "Human life is important," he said, explaining why officers moved to higher ground during the storm.
 "We were here."

-Burch came to Crystal River from Pinellas County, where he worked as an officer in the Clearwater Police Department for 24 years, one year before the current chief, Sid Klein, arrived in the department.
+Burch came to Crystal River from Pinellas County, where he worked as an officer at the Clearwater Police Department for 24 years, one year before the current chief, Sid Klein, arrived at the department.

 During his time with the department, Burch, who has a bachelor's degree in criminal justice from the University of South Florida and an MBA from Florida Metropolitan University, got a taste of several areas of law enforcement.

 He worked in community policing, a type of policing that focuses on adapting policing efforts according to community needs and forming close ties between residents and police departments.
 He served as field training officer.
 He volunteered to serve in North Greenwood, an area with a high crime rate in order to decrease crime there.
 He helped the department secure about $800,000 in funding by writing traffic safety grants.

 Burch flexed his leadership abilities in Clearwater's traffic division.
 He was a traffic sergeant and a lieutenant, commanding the section _ a particularly important area for Clearwater _ for six years.
 Burch led several traffic death investigations, including two complicated hit-and-run cases that resulted in five arrests.
 "Traffic is the No. 1 issue in our town," Klein said.